Lilian Gonçalves-Ho Kang You

-Lilian Gonçalves-Ho Kang You (Paramaribo, November 11th 1946) is a Surinamese human rights activist who lives and works in The Netherlands.
+Lilian Gonçalves-Ho Kang You (born 11 November 1946) is a Surinamese human rights activist who lives and works in The Netherlands.

 Early years and education

 Gonçalves was born as Lilian Ho Kang You in Paramaribo.
 Her father, a dentist, was from a Chinese Surinamese indentured laborers' family.
-Her mother had French, African and Sephardi Jewish ancestors.
+Her mother had French, African and Portuguese-Sephardi Jewish ancestors.
 After her high school education in Paramaribo, she left to The Netherlands to study law at Leiden University.
 After her graduation in 1970, she returned to Suriname and started working for Jules Sedney's government.
 In this role, she met her future husband Kenneth Gonçalves, whom she married in 1977 and they jointly working in their own law practice.

 Surinamese coup d'état

-On 25th February 1980, a group of 16 sergeants of the Surinamese Armed Forces (SKM) led by Dési Bouterse overthrew the government of Prime Minister Henck Arron with a violent coup d'état, known as the 1980 Surinamese coup d'état or the Sergeants' Coup.
+On 25 February 1980, a group of 16 sergeants of the Surinamese Armed Forces (SKM) led by Dési Bouterse overthrew the government of Prime Minister Henck Arron with a violent coup d'état, known as the 1980 Surinamese coup d'état or the Sergeants' Coup.

 Both Gonçalves-Ho Kang You and her husband publicly spoke out about the injustices and the lack of democracy.
 Shortly after the coup, her brother Milton Ho Kang You was found dead in his garage.
 It has been speculated that he was shot by the military, however his murder was never solved.
 Her husband was arrested and killed in the night following 7 December during the December murders.